Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 The Easter cactus, which is sometimes called the spring cactus, thrives in bright, indirect sunlight.
 Unlike its desert cousins, the Easter cactus prefers cooler daytime temperatures.

-Blooms range from light colors, such as white, pink, peach and lavender to deep colors, such as orange and red.
+Blooms range from light colors, such as white, pink, peach, and lavender to deep colors, such as orange and red.
 If properly cared for, you can expect your plant to show flowers from spring to early summer.

-How to Care for an Easter Cactus
+How to Take Care of an Easter Cactus

 How to Encourage Blooming